-Jack Lynch addresses nation before 12th of July Parades
+Jack Lynch addresses the nation on the eve of the 12th of July parades.

 If a few of you are so misled as to go on brandishing a domination over your nearest neighbours, no words of mine can stop you.
 But the world will not respect you.

-A broadcast by the Taoiseach Jack Lynch from 11 July 1970
+A broadcast by the Taoiseach Jack Lynch on 11 July 1970.